antirek/owo-phone.js/INSTALL.md

 Now point your browser to `http://localhost/sipjs/`

 Press the "wheel" button next to the "call" button and provide all the credentials as well as the "ws" service entry point uri to be able to use it.
+Please you must understand all the inputs to provide here...

 Once this way you can make a "call" to a number of the same "ws" WebRTC service on that server prevously placed/configured, that means, you can perform voice/video